sachin90877/image_sharing_app/README.md

 User has a restriction on uploading photos in the albums, i.e. they can only upload 25 photos per albums however they can create any number of albums in their profile.

+Also all users/visitors can browse any album without logging in.

 ## Appendix